How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Support: OS migration on Windows 10, small disk to big SSD/HDD only.

-For some experienced Windows users, they may feel like running the Windows system image tool for the Windows 10 migration operation.
-Although free, yet it's still not a handy solution for most average Windows users.
+For experienced Windows users, running the Windows system image tool for Windows 10 migration may be a viable option, although it's not a convenient solution for the average user.

 If you insist on doing so, follow the step-by-step operations in the below 3 phrases: